 It can be hard to know if your child’s injury could have been prevented by the reasonable care of your doctors and nurses.
 However, if a medical professional such as a nurse or neurologist says that your child’s injury has been caused by medical negligence, or if a CT scan or MRI shows that your baby was deprived of oxygen during labor or delivery, then you should find out more about your child’s rights and how to protect them.

 You deserve to find out more about your next steps and about how to protect your child.
 We wrote the book, Family First: How to Get the Help You Need After a Birth Injury to Your Child Happens in Kentucky, and we provide every family with the individual attention they deserve.
 Our experienced lawyers live in your community, but have a statewide and nationwide reputation for excellence.

-To learn more, please contact the experienced birth injury attorneys at Gray and White Law at 888-450-4456.
+To learn more, please contact the experienced birth injury Lawyers at Gray and White Law at 888-450-4456.
 We will discuss your case with you for free so that you can make an informed decision about what to do next.

 Gray & White has the resources and experience necessary to thoroughly analyze your case.
 Birth injury lawsuits are very complex, which makes it important to contact a law firm that knows how to investigate your medical records and has access to the necessary medical experts to help analyze your case.
 These are serious cases that demand a high level of skill and commitment.
 Through settlement negotiations or at trial, our lawyers and in-house nurse will fight for your child’s compensation so that he or she can get the necessary medical treatment and services, now and in the future.

 Our firm has been extremely successful in obtaining life-changing recoveries for our clients.
 If you believe your child may have been injured as a result of hospital or doctor negligence during delivery, contact us for a free consultation.
 We handle birth injury cases against hospitals and doctors throughout Kentucky and the United States.